alphaorionis/jeeboot/Network.md

 The packet format is binary and is sent via UDP.
 Each packet consists of:
  - standard UDP header with src/dst IPs and src/dst ports
  - the UDP payload consists of:
-   - a type byte (need to encode the table)
+   - a type code byte
+   - a group byte
    - a node id byte
    - the packet data
    - a packet CRC-16 that is calculated over the entire UDP payload